 New Mexico has a smart plan in place to protect medical cannabis at the expense of recreational cannabis if the latter is legalized.
-Only thing is, lawmakers have yet to green light it

 There’s a bloc of voters who worry that recreational rights will come at the expense of medical cannabis.
 It prompts a look into a fundamental question facing the U.S.: What is the difference between medical and recreational cannabis?